Athletics & Activities

 4.2 A participant who is appealing discipline under this code will be allowed to practice, rehearse, and attend meetings, but not compete perform or represent Ferndale High School in the co-curricular program until due process is completed.

 *Physicals: Athletes need to have a current physical on file.
-Physicals are good for 13 months.
+Physicals are good for 2 years.
 Incoming 9th graders need to have a current physical.
-A physical completed within a 9th graders middle school participation in the 13 month window would have to say “For High School Participation” or it would NOT be acceptable by the WIAA (Washington Interscholastic Activities Association)
+A physical completed within a 9th graders middle school participation in the 2-year window would have to say “For High School Participation” or it would NOT be acceptable by the WIAA (Washington Interscholastic Activities Association)

 **Insurance: If your family does not have health care, you may purchase a student insurance policy through the FHS athletic office or you may click on the link K&K Insurance Group at www.StudentInsurance-kk.com for student accident insurance enrollment.
 If for some reason you are unable to complete the online eligibility form, please contact your school’s office.